 Every faculty member is expected to undertake teaching, research, and service.
-See the Job Specification for details.
+See the Job Description for details.

 In addition to classroom teaching, every faculty member in the Department is allocated responsibilities for marking (grading) of student work and providing feedback, for supervision of student research, and for being an Academic Mentor (advising students).
-Departmental classroom teaching loads in 2021/2 will average around 105 hours per full-time equivalent faculty member, which corresponds to an average of around 70 sessions of 90 minutes duration giving lectures or leading seminar classes.
+Departmental classroom teaching loads average around 105 hours per full-time equivalent faculty member, which corresponds to an average of around 70 sessions of 90 minutes duration giving lectures or leading seminar classes, spread over two teaching terms (see below).
 We aim to ensure that the teaching load for career-track Assistant Professors is around 80% of a standard load.
 In the North American context, a 100% teaching load would be roughly equivalent to a 2:2 load.
 Note also that sharing teaching/lecturing responsibilities for one course is common.